tlentali/leab/docs/index.md

 - 🔍 Ensure statistical rigor with built-in checks
 - 🧪 Support simulations and power analysis

 Let the data speak—with confidence.

+Made with 💙 from Bordeaux 🍷 and Montréal 🍁.